-(written by Artom Pugachev and Marta Palombo - Belarus Project)
+(written by Artom and Marta - Belarus Project)

 After the fall of the Soviet Union, populism emerged in the Belarusian political context as an effective instrument to come to power and to retain it.
 A democratically elected president, Alexander Lukashenko, has been governing since 1994; his unique leadership style continuously attracts the attention of the international community, not least because of its populist character.